CapHastings/AMLSassignment19_20/README.md

 2. Change your current working directory to the project in Terminal: ```$ cd /AMLSassignment19_20-master```
 3. Run ```$ python main.py```

-If you cannot run it successfully after many tries, feel free to contact me by email.
+If you cannot run it successfully after many tries, drop me an email.

 ## Required Packages

-The project requires the installation of following packages and their dependencies, do check before a run.
+The project requires following packages and their dependencies, do check before a run.

 - Numpy 1.16.2
 - Pandas 0.23.4